lambdaclass/concrete/ROADMAP.md

 trial or its completion criterion.

-Gate constant, linear, and nested-loop bounds; branch maximum; direct-call composition; indirect-target maximum; zero-, fixed-, and symbolic-allocation cases; stack/call-depth composition; and honest unknowns for recursion, unbounded iteration, FFI/trusted boundaries, and opaque calls.
-Mutations that drop a loop, call, stack, or allocation term must fail.
+Gate constant, linear, and nested-loop bounds; branch maximum; direct-call composition; indirect-target maximum; zero-, fixed-, and symbolic cumulative allocation; peak-live reuse versus simultaneous-live allocation; bound provenance and rejection of an unchecked bound; stack/call-depth composition;
+and honest unknowns for recursion, unbounded iteration, incomplete lifetime facts, FFI/trusted boundaries, and opaque calls.
+Mutations that drop a loop, call, stack, cumulative-allocation, or peak-live term must fail.
 Report formatting and JSON must be deterministic, and adding the report may not change interpreter or native behavior.

 This is the early usability and design-pressure layer.
 R-0244 later turns the same symbolic bounds into dischargeable obligations, R-0224/R-0248 bridge and